The following quote depicts the ethos of the Quality Assurance Office.

-The QA team comprises the Director and two Officers (QA Officer and Research Officer) of which the senior officer serves as Secretary.
+The QA team comprises the Acting Director and one Senior Quality Assurance Officer of which the senior officer serves as Secretary.
 The Director has the ultimate jurisdiction to appoint working groups or co-opt other members of staff to perform specific QA tasks.

 In addition to the minutes, the QA Office report matters of programmes, policies and procedures to the Senate and Council.

 The QA Office and working groups have the following in terms of reference, to:

 - oversee and approve all Quality Assurance policies and procedures;

 - present Quality Assurance policies/procedures and programmes to the Senate for approval;